Stephen James Taylor

-Stephen James Taylor (born September 28, 1954) is an American composer best known for his film and TV scores with four Emmy nominations, two Annie nominations, and a DVD-X Award on "Best Original Score (for a DVD Premiere Movie) to date ('05).
+Stephen James Taylor (born September 28, 1954) is an American composer best known for his film and TV scores.
+He has earned four Emmy nominations, two Annie nominations, and a DVD-X Award on "Best Original Score (for a DVD Premiere Movie) to date ('05).

 Family background

 Stephen James Taylor was born in Los Angeles, the middle of five children to James Brainard and Jane Carolyn (Johnson) Taylor.
 His parents were both educators.
 His father was a math teacher who became one of the first Black principals in the Los Angeles Unified School District.
 His mother taught Spanish in secondary school and in Adult Education classes.
 She was also an accomplished pianist, organist, and vocal coach.
 Taylor's uncle (Jane's brother) was Tommy Johnson a "first call" studio musician who played tuba on over 2,000 recordings including the soundtrack to Jaws.